PraveerDegun/Excel-Project-using-Hockey-club-data/README.md

-# Hockey Club Project
+# Sports Club Project

-The **Hockey Club Project** is a planning and management document designed to support the development of a hockey team management app.
+The **Sports Club Project** is a planning and management document designed to support the development of a Sports team management app.
 It includes key project components such as task lists, feature planning, scheduling, and design ideas — all stored in an Excel workbook.

 ## 📁 Project Contents

-- **Teamo Project (3).xlsx**
+- **Sports CLub Project**
   This Excel file contains the complete project plan.
 It includes:
   - 📝 Task breakdown and responsibilities
   - 📅 Timeline/schedule